Russwater RPG Ruleset

 Standard Equipment

 PCs can start with any clothes, weapons, armor and equipment that suits their character.
+They can choose from the equipment outlined in the Young Adventurer’s Guide or use an expanded equipment set.
+Here are links to common equipment tables:

-D&D 5e SRD Equipment
+D&D 5e SRD Equipment,

-Pathfinder 1e SRD Equipment
+Pathfinder 1e SRD Equipment, Pathfinder 2e SRD Equipment

 Weapons and Armor